 Schedule in rest on a weekly basis.
 Yes, we need to actually put “rest” on our calendar so that we remind ourselves how important it is.

 Create space to let your body and mind find rest.
 For me, that looks like sitting outside with a coffee and a good book for one hour each week.
 For you, that might look like setting aside a weekly time for a nap (I don’t think we ever grow out of just needing a good nap!).
 Or maybe rest is going to a café and watching the world go by or going to get a massage.
 Whatever rests your mind and body, schedule it in, and do it often!

 Doing what makes our heart smile will do wonders for our mental health throughout the year.
 When we make time to have fun we create space to release stress.
 Sometimes we can feel selfish for planning activities that we enjoy.
 What about the kids?
 What about my husband?
 What about what all my friends are doing?
 What about all the extra hours my boss expects of me?

 There is nothing self-centered about taking some time to do what you enjoy.
 When we have the chance to release some of our stress, it gives us the energy boost that we need to be productive and effective in our responsibilities.

 What recreation can you add to your life that will make your heart smile and release that unnecessary stress?
 Riding a bike?
 Shopping?
 Watching a movie?
 Taking a walk?
 Ice skating?
 Dancing?
 Swimming?
 There are so many great options!
 Figure out what makes you happy and make time for it!

-As we stand at the brink of 2018 let’s cultivate life-giving relationships, schedule in rest, and create space for recreation.
-Let’s make 2018 a year of peace and strength.
+As we stand at the brink of the new year, let’s cultivate life-giving relationships, schedule in rest, and create space for recreation.
+Let’s make this a year of peace and strength.
 This new year is still full of hope and possibility, so press the reset button and make it the best year yet!